Our Context

 Programming includes:

-• We partner with Show Me The World Project, a nonprofit organization that provides District students with experiential learning opportunities that introduce them to culturally diverse individuals and ways of life.
+We collaborate with Show Me The World Project, a nonprofit organization that provides District students with experiential learning opportunities that introduce them to culturally diverse individuals and ways of life.
 This program provides students with immersive curriculum focusing on STEM, entrepreneurship, global competency, international travel, and leadership.